domo141/tx11ssh/README.md

        direction for standard X11 forwarding provided by <b>ssh</b>(1) and the &apos;<b>-</b>&apos; is useful when <b>sshd</b>(8) is not configured to support X11 forwarding.

-       Both systems at the endpoints  of  the  tunnel  need  to  have  <b>tx11ssh</b>
-       installed and available in PATH for normal usage.
+       Both systems at the tunnel endpoints need to have <b>tx11ssh</b> installed and available in PATH for normal usage.

 <b>OPTIONS</b>
        [:[<u>nums</u>][:<u>numd</u>]]